| Pelvic Inflammatory

 fetus.
 It is the leading cause of pregnancy-related death in

 African-American women.
+In addition,

 untreated PID can cause chronic pelvic pain and scarring in about 20